 Photo provided by Kim Lundgreen.
 Thanks, Kim!

-March 24, 1944: Filming continued on Meet Me In St. Louis on the “Exterior Smith House and Street” set, which was the new permanent standing set on MGM’s Backlot #3, the “St. Louis Street” which was built specifically for the film and ended up being one of the most used sets on the backlot, popping up in many films and TV shows.
+March 24, 1944: Filming continued on Meet Me In St. Louis on the “Exterior Smith House and Street” set, which was the new permanent standing set on MGM’s Backlot #3, the “St. Louis Street.”
+The street was built specifically for the film and ended up being one of the most used sets on the backlot, popping up in many films and TV shows into the 1970s.
 Time called: 10:00 a.m.; Judy was ready at 11:00 a.m.; dismissed: 4:30 p.m.

 Wouldn’t it be great to get on one of those streetcars (they weren’t actual trolleys) on the way to work?
 Wouldn’t it also be great if one or both of those standees from the lower photo actually survived?